morrownr/USB-WiFi/home/FAQ.md

 [Question 4](#question-4) - Why do I see high levels of jitter with my mt7921 or mt7925 based USB WiFi adapters?

-No. 5 - Question: I am having problems with my Alfa AXML or Alfa AXM.
+[Question 5](#question-5) - I am having problems with my Alfa AXML or Alfa AXM.
 The wifi is not working.
 It seems to crash when coming up.
 What can I do?

-No. 6 - Question: I live in the US and am trying to use a tri-band USB WiFi adapter as an AP with band 4 (6 GHz).
+[Question 6](#question-6) - I live in the US and am trying to use a tri-band USB WiFi adapter as an AP with band 4 (6 GHz).
 How do I make it work?

-No. 7 - Question: My USB WiFi adapter is showing up as a CDROM or Flash drive instead of a WiFi adapter.
+[Question 7](#question-7) -No. 7 - Question: My USB WiFi adapter is showing up as a CDROM or Flash drive instead of a WiFi adapter.
 What is the problem?

-No. 8 - Question: When my computer comes back to life from sleep mode, my USB WiFi adapter does not wake up without a reboot.
+[Question 8](#question-8) - When my computer comes back to life from sleep mode, my USB WiFi adapter does not wake up without a reboot.
 How do I fix this?

 [Question 9](#question-9) - Can the C-states setting in the bios cause problems with Linux wireless drivers?